Lectures on General Theory of Relativity: LECTURE XII Geometry of the de Sitter space--time. Geometry of the anti--de Sitter space--time. Penrose--Carter diagrams for de Sitter and anti de Sitter. Wick rotation. Global coordinates. Poincare coordinates. Hyperbolic distance.

 At the same time, if one takes into account the conformal factor, i.e. the expansion (contraction) of the EPP (CPP), then he has to deal with the \underline{physical volume}, $\frac{d^{D-1}V_\pm}{\left(H \, \eta_\pm\right)^{D-1}}$.
 In the global de Sitter space--time the physical volume is $\frac{\cosh^{D-1}\left(H\, t\right) \, d^{D-1}V_{\rm sphere}}{H^{D-1}}$.
 Of course the density of the dust with respect to such a volume is changing in time.

 {\bf 6.} The case of anti--de Sitter space--time is very similar to the de Sitter one.
 However, there are certain differences. $D$--dimensional anti--de Sitter is the hyperboloid,

-\bqa - X_0^2 + \sum_{j=1}^{D-1} X_j^2 - X_D^2 = - \frac{1}{H^2}, \eqa embedded into the $(D+1)$--dimensional space--time of $(+, -, \dots, -, +)$ signature:
+\bqa - X_0^2 + \sum_{j=1}^{D-1} X_j^2 - X_D^2 = - \frac{1}{H^2}, \eqa embedded into the $(D+1)$--dimensional space--time of $(-, +, \dots, +, -)$ signature:

-\bqa ds^2 = dX_0^2 - \sum_{j=1}^{D-1} dX_j^2 + dX_D^2. \eqa Hence, the isometry of the hyperboloid (\ref{AdS}) is $SO(D-1,2)$, while the stabilizer of a generic point is $SO(D-1,1)$.
+\bqa ds^2 = - dX_0^2 + \sum_{j=1}^{D-1} dX_j^2 - dX_D^2. \eqa Hence, the isometry of the hyperboloid (\ref{AdS}) is $SO(D-1,2)$, while the stabilizer of a generic point is $SO(D-1,1)$.
 Hence, the anti--de Sitter space--time is homogeneous, $SO(D-1,2)/SO(D-1,1)$, manifold.
+(For the anti--de Sitter space-time we use different signature of the metric to match with the standard notations in the literature.)

 Under the Wick rotation $X_D \to i X_D$ we obtain the two--sheeted hyperboloid,

 embedded into the $(D+1)$--dimensional Minkowski space--time:

 This two--sheeted hyperboloid is the constant negative curvature $D$--dimensional Lobachevski space of Euclidian signature.
 The three--dimensional version of this space we have encountered in the previous lecture.